jesrodriguez0816/Loan_Eligibility_Prediction/README.md

 ### Best Metric

 Because classes in this dataset are imbalanced, accuracty was not used at a metric.
 An accuracy score would have the potential to be high and misleading.
-Insterad, the precision/recall score and F1 score were considered.
+Insterad, the **recall score and F1 score were considered**.

 In statistics, a type I error is a false-positive result, meaning that a null hypothesis is rejected when it is actually true.
 A type II error is a false-negative result, meaning that a null hypothesis is not rejected when it is actually false.